double-commander/doublecmd/README.md

 This project, Double Commander on Github, is a fork of the [original double commander project at source forge](http://doublecmd.sourceforge.net/).
 It is inspired by [Total Commander](http://www.ghisler.com/) and features some new ideas.

-The goal of this fork is to host the project on the modern GitHub platform, relieve developers from the constraints of the old SVN/SourceForge hosting, and attract new developers to improve this software to the best it can, given that [previous attempts at hosting on GitHub have been unsuccessful](https://github.com/doublecmd/doublecmd/issues/6).

 Key Features
 ------------